 The basic adult fare for bus service is $1.50.
 A reduced fare of $0.75 is offered to senior citizens, disabled persons, Medicare cardholders, and children aged 6 to 18.
 Children under 5 ride for free.
 Passengers are provided with a free transfer that is good for 1.5 hours.
 The fare for Paratransit service is $2.50.
 PAT also offers other fare mediums including daily, weekly and monthly passes.

-Reduced fares are available to senior citizens, Medicare card holders, persons with disabilities, full-time students, and children ages five through 12 years of age.
+Reduced fares are available to senior citizens, Medicare card holders, persons with disabilities, full-time students (K-12), and children ages five and under.
 Proof of age or disability must be provided upon request.

 Special Transit Services

-PAT offers a specialized door-to-door service for elderly and handicapped persons who are unable to use the route system.
-Call 409-983-8794 for information eligibility.
+PAT offers a specialized door-to-door service for elderly and handicapped persons who are unable to use the fixed route system.
+Call 409-983-8794 for information regarding program eligibility.

 Safety In The Work Place

-It is the policy of the Port Arthur Transit (PAT) to provide and maintain a safe and healthy working environment for its employees and to insure safe and dependable transportation for patrons.
-PAT has voluntarily adopted the Occupational Safety and Health Act (OSHA) as it's minimum safety standard.
+It is the policy of Port Arthur Transit (PAT) to provide and maintain a safe and healthy working environment for its employees and to insure safe and dependable transportation for patrons.
+PAT has voluntarily adopted the Occupational Safety and Health Act (OSHA) as its minimum safety standard.
 Provisions of this act shall be incorporated into every aspect of PAT's operations.
-For a complete summary of the Occupational Safety and Health Act refer to USC title 29 chapter15.
+For a complete summary of the Occupational Safety and Health Act refer to 29 U.S.C.
+Chapter 15.